-Due to COVID-19, this event has been postponed.
+Due to COVID-19, this event has been postponed to 2021.
 Please check back later for updates.

 Looking Back and Looking Forward: What We Learn from a Garden

 A Lecture and Reception with David Culp | May 31, 2020 | 3pm – 6pm

 Explore the intersections of memory, faith, and the strong tradition of horticulture in the Delaware Valley.
 Learn how these elements have informed David Culp’s own 1790’s farmhouse, Brandywine Cottage, and also gardens such as Wyck, where the oldest rose garden in the country was cared for by the same family for centuries.
 David will discuss how a sensitivity and respect for the rhythms of time and nature allows gardens to be an endless source of delight, learning, and an enriched life.

 3pm – 4pm: Lecture at the First United Methodist Church of Germantown (FUMCOG), 6001 Germantown Avenue.
 Right across the street from Wyck!

 4pm-6pm: Reception at Wyck.
 Enjoy savories, wine, our signature cocktail, and desserts made from historic Haines family recipes all while strolling Wyck’s beautiful heritage rose garden during peak season.

 David Culp is the creator of the gardens at the Brandywine cottage in Downingtown, Pennsylvania and the author of The Layered Garden (Timber Press), which won a Gold Medal from the Garden Writers Association for the Best Overall Book of the Year.
 His new book, A Year at Brandywine Cottage (Timber Press) will be available in April, 2020.

 All proceeds from this event benefit Wyck, a National Historic Landmark.
 Seats are limited so get your tickets today!